sosreport/sos/README.md

 Please report bugs via the mailing list or by opening an issue in the [GitHub Issue Tracker][5]

+## Chat

+The SoS project has rooms in Matrix and in Libera.Chat.

+Matrix Room: #sosreport:matrix.org
+Libera.Chat: #sos

+These rooms are bridged, so joining either is sufficient as messages from either will appear in both.

+The Freenode #sos room **is no longer used by this project**.

 ## Mailing list

 The [sos-devel][4] is the mailing list for any sos-related questions and